Lecture from: 23.09.2025 | Video: Video ETHZ

 /Sidequests/GESS/Principles-of-Macroeconomics/Lecture-Notes/attachments/Pasted-image-20250927123446.png)

-We can make this model more realistic by adding other key actors:
+The model can be made more realistic by adding other key actors:

 - Government: Collects taxes and makes government purchases.